tlyiii/notes/bookList.md

 - The City Is Up for Grabs
     How Chicago Mayor Lori Lightfoot Led and Lost a City in Crisis By Gregory Royal Pratt

+- ADHD for Smart Ass Women
+How to Fall in Love with Your Neurodivergent Brain
+By Tracy Otsuka

+-A Short History of the World in 50 Lies
+Natasha Tidd (Author)

+- Same as Ever
+A Guide to What Never Changes

+By Morgan Housel

+- Second Act
+by Henry Oliver

+-Hidden Potential
+The Science of Achieving Greater Things

+By Adam Grant

+- How Big Things Get Done
+The Surprising Factors That Determine the Fate of Every Project, from Home Renovations to Space Exploration and Everything In Between

+By Bent Flyvbjerg and Dan Gardner